 - Repeated failure of examinations

-- Failure to submit study progress reports
+- Failure to submit academic or other progress reports

-- Double sponsorship
+- Receipt of double sponsorship

 - Failure to maintain a high standard of personal ethical conduct, compliance with laws and regulations

 Suspicion of fraud or seeking unfair advantage will lead to suspension of benefits, pending investigation.